AmauryCHRONO/Adm-Co/README.md

-# Admin système et gestion de code
+# System administration and code management

-Apprendre les bonnes pratiques dans la conception,test et rendu de code (unitest, pypi).
-Utiliser les commande bash pour communiquer avec gitlab.
+Learn good practice in designing, testing and rendering code (unitest, pypi).
+Using bash commands to communicate with gitlab.

+- Part 1 : calculator for complxe numbers with full tests coverage and packages
+- Part 2 : simulate the movement of a robot with full tests coverage
+- Evaluation : tic-tac-toe game with basic IA with full tests coverage